SansGuidon/bookmarks/QUOTES.md

 * Google is software developer’s best friend - [Umer Mansoor](https://codeahoy.com/2016/04/30/do-experienced-programmers-use-google-frequently/)
 * Being a good programmer is 3% Talent 97% Not being distracted by the Internet - [Programming Knot‏](https://twitter.com/PrototypeChain/statuses/539658036474691586)
 * Each new user of a new system uncovers a new class of bugs - [Brian W. Kernighan](https://twitter.com/CodeWisdom/status/797146627215605760)
+* Good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun. - [Linux Torvalds](https://twitter.com/eBourgess/status/914557366380711938)
+* Bad programmers worry about the code.
+Good programmers worry about data structures & their relationships. - [Linux Torvalds](https://twitter.com/RichRogersIoT/status/918989943074062336)